 One of the main themes is redemption.
 The protagonist, Sandman Slim, has a dark past and he is constantly trying to atone for his misdeeds.
 Another theme is the struggle between good and evil.
 He often finds himself in situations where the line between the two is blurred.
 Also, there is a theme of identity.
 He has to figure out who he really is in the complex world he inhabits.

-You could start with the first book published.
-Usually, that sets the foundation for the series.
+I'd suggest starting with the first book published.
+Usually, that sets the foundation and introduces the main concepts and characters.